Single impurity atom embedded in a dipolar two-soliton molecule as a qubit: Tuning the qubit's frequency

 \section{Tuning the qubit's frequency}

 The ability to change the qubit's frequency is crucial for its precise control and manipulation.
 Since the qubit's frequency is determined by the energy difference $\Delta$ between its two lowest quantum states $\{\phi_0, \phi_1\}$, the goal can be achieved by manipulating the underlying DW potential $V(x) \sim -|\psi(x)|^2$ in which the impurity atom is trapped.
 The DW potential can be modified by tuning the strength of atomic interactions in BEC, either short-range contact interactions $q$, or long-range dipolar interactions $g$.
 The variation of these parameters will result in corresponding variations of the distance $\sim a_0$ between the two wells of the DW potential, thus the desired energy splitting $\Delta = \mu_1 - \mu_0$.
 When the two potential wells are sufficiently distant, the energy splitting disappears as the impurity atom's tunneling probability approaches zero.
 In Fig. \ref{fig4} we show the qubit's frequency as a function of the strength of contact and dipolar atomic interactions.
 The curves demonstrate the tendency for the energy splitting $J=(\mu_1-\mu_0)/2$ (proportional to the qubit's oscillation frequency) to increase, as the two wells of the DW potential approach each other (width parameter $a_0$ decrease).
 Evidently, the effect of contact interactions is almost linear, while the long range dipolar interactions show hyperbolic behavior.
+The system's tunability facilitates controlled interactions between neighboring qubits in an array, enabling the generation of entangled states that are essential for robust quantum computations and effective error correction schemes.

 The dynamics of a qubit are best represented using the Bloch sphere.
 The qubit, initialized in the $\phi_0$ state, precesses around the XY-plane of the Bloch sphere.
 To create superposition states like $(\phi_0 + \phi_1)/\sqrt{2}$, it is necessary first to initialize the qubit in the state $\phi_0$, and then apply a Hadamard gate.